 Wart vs. Cancer: When to See a Doctor

-It can be extremely difficult to distinguish warts vs. cancer with visual cues alone, especially because there are many types of basal cell skin cancer.
+It can be extremely difficult to distinguish warts vs. cancer with visual cues alone, especially because there are many types of basal cell skin cancer and some can cause skin growths that look like warts.
 For this reason, it’s a good idea to see a dermatologist for any and all of the following symptoms:

 - A round, raised growth that is the same color (or nearly the same color) as your skin